 Lake Ontario is famous for it's world class fishery and it's record breaking Trout and Salmon.
 We are located on it's eastern end out of the Little Salmon River, which is located perfectly between the Big Salmon River (Port Ontario) which has the biggest Salmon hatchery on the lake and Oswego NY which is another major river on the Lake that is famous for it's fishing.
 The location allows us to be right where the fish are whether it be trophy Brown Trout in the spring and early summer staying in their preferred waters near the river, and structure in Mexico Bay, or the Massive King and Coho Salmon making their way to spawn in the late summer and fall.
 Being in this area allows us to target and stay on the fish and make your charter more successful!!

 In early season (April and May) we target high numbers of Brown Trout and Steelhead right off the surface using planer boards and high downriggers if you chose we can move offshore in search of Lake Trout!!

 In June, as the lake starts to transition, we start moving further offshore chasing trophy Brown Trout and lunker Lake Trout; all the while keeping an eye out for the schools of King Salmon and Steelhead that are soon to arrive.

 September is the month for big King Salmon as well as Coho Salmon that have come in to stage!
-Being in the corner of Mexico Bay allows us to follow the King Salmon from offhsore all the way into the rivers at the end of the month when they head upstream to spawn!
+Being in the corner of Mexico Bay allows us to follow the Salmon from offhsore all the way into the rivers at the end of the month when they head upstream to spawn!